HusseinReda/SysLibDetectorGem/README.md

 You can contribute yourself in order for making the whole process more reliable and more useful by adding gems' system dependencies.

-This can be done by making a simple POST API request to the web-service (contributing endpoint) https://sys-libraries.herokuapp.com/contribute_requests including your email, gem's information (name and version) and the system libraries dependencies, as in this example
+This can be done by making a simple POST API request to the web-service (contributing endpoint) https://sys-libraries.herokuapp.com/contribute_requests including your email, gem's information (name and version) and the system libraries dependencies, as in this example:
 ```
 {
 	"email": "you@example.com",